Latent Interpolation Learning Using Diffusion Models for Cardiac Volume Reconstruction: Background and Related Work

-Consequently, both DiffAE and DMCVR inherently treat interpolation as a secondary objective: they are trained primarily for reconstruction but later repurposed for interpolation by manipulating noisy latent representations \(x_T\) and semantic features \(z_{sem}\) using fixed, post hoc interpolation schemes.
-This mismatch between training and application limits performance.
-Moreover, if the latent space lacks sufficient smoothness, density, or semantic structure, interpolation trajectories may produce incoherent or anatomically implausible outputs, thereby reducing the effectiveness of latent manipulation.
-Additionally, the inversion process required to obtain latent codes introduces considerable computational overhead.
-This burden is further exacerbated by performing diffusion sampling directly in the high-dimensional pixel space, necessitating extensive computation at each diffusion step and often resulting in complex, multi-stage pipelines.
+Consequently, both DiffAE and DMCVR treat interpolation as a secondary task: trained primarily for reconstruction, they are later adapted for interpolation by manipulating noisy latent variables \(x_T\) and semantic features \(z_{\text{sem}}\) through fixed \emph{post hoc} schemes.
+This mismatch between training objective and downstream application inherently constrains their performance.
+When the latent space lacks smoothness or semantic structure, interpolation trajectories may produce incoherent or anatomically implausible outputs.
+In addition, obtaining latent codes typically requires computationally expensive inversion, while diffusion sampling in the high-dimensional pixel space further increases the computational burden.

+Another key limitation arises from exposure bias in autoregressive generation \cite{ning2023elucidating,ning2023input}.
+During training, models are conditioned on ground-truth contexts, whereas at inference time they rely on their own previously generated outputs.
+Consequently, small local errors can accumulate over time, leading to drift, blurring, or anatomical artifacts.
+This effect is particularly pronounced when fixed latent mixing strategies are used, as intermediate states are not explicitly optimized to maintain anatomical consistency.

-Our approach fundamentally reframes the problem by explicitly training the model for interpolation rather than adapting a reconstruction-trained model with fixed interpolation schemes.
-This enables learning interpolation dynamics aligned with the data distribution, preserving anatomical consistency.
-By embedding interpolation into the training objective and leveraging structured latent embeddings, our method avoids the computational overhead of image-space diffusion inversion, maintains semantic coherence, and offers a principled, efficient framework for domain-specific generative modeling.
+Our approach addresses these limitations by explicitly training the model for interpolation rather than adapting a reconstruction-based objective.
+By incorporating interpolation directly into the training objective, the learned dynamics remain aligned with the underlying data distribution, promoting anatomical coherence while avoiding costly image-space inversion.
+Furthermore, by constraining interpolation to a dense learned manifold and enforcing strong local conditioning at each recursive step, the proposed method stabilizes generation trajectories, mitigates error propagation, and enables efficient, patient-consistent generative modeling.